Kropyvnytskyi: 18th and 19th century: from military settlement to trade centre

+fortress of St. Elizabeth for its protection.
+In January 1752, the decree was signed by Elizabeth of Russia, on the basis of which a thanks letter was issued to Ivan Horvath and instructions to Ivan Glebov.
+The mentioned documents didn't indicate the place of construction of the fortress, so it was chosen by order of Ivan Glebov.
+The Hadiach-Myrhorod regiment of Ukrainian Cossacks (1390 males) arrived to build the fortress, which completed the main works in four months: from June to October 1754.
+During the work, 72 Zaporozhians died, 233 fell ill, and 855 ran away to Sich.
+This fort played a pivotal role in the new lands added to Russia by the Belgrad Peace Treaty of 1739.
+In 1764 the settlement received status of the center of the Elizabeth province.
+Also, it was from this fortress at the end of May 1775 that a 100,000-strong army led by the general Peter Tekeli set out, which on 15 June destroyed Zaporozhian Sich.
+In 1784 the status of chief town of a district, when it was renamed after the fort as city of Yelyzavethrad.

 The Fort of St. Elizabeth was on a crossroads of trade routes, and it eventually became a major trade center.
 The city has held regular fairs four times a year.
 Merchants from all over the Russian Empire have visited these fairs.
 Also, there were numerous foreign merchants, especially from Greece.
-Developed around the military settlement, the city rose to prominence in the 19th century when it became an important trade centre, as well as a Ukrainian cultural leader with the first professional theatrical company in either Central or Eastern Ukraine being established here in 1882, founded by Mark Kropyvnytsky, Tobilevych brothers and Maria Zankovetska.
+The main architect of the city in the middle of the 19th century was Dostoevsky’s brother, Andrey.
+Also here born writers minodav Shpolyansky (Don Aminado), Yuri Daragan and Arseny Tarkovsky.
+Developed around the military settlement, the city rose to prominence in the 19th century when it became an important trade centre, as well as a Ukrainian cultural leader with the first professional theatrical company in either Central or Eastern Ukraine being established here in 1882 (Theatre of Coryphaei), founded by Mark Kropyvnytsky, Tobilevych brothers and Maria Zankovetska.